 Nick Ciske – CTO / CISO

-Nick has a degree in Multimedia Design and over 20 years of experience working in web development and digital media.
-In his career he’s built or rebuilt just about every kind of website, including many content management systems (before WordPress), several custom e-commerce systems, and hundreds of websites.
+Nick has a degree in Multimedia Design and over 25 years of experience working in web development and digital media.
+Nick specializes in architecting amazing and brilliant application solutions.

-Tim Cimbura – CEO and Software Engineer
+Tim Cimbura – CEO, CFO and Software Engineer

 Tim is an expert in creating custom business solutions that make businesses more effective, productive, and profitable.
-He specializes in rapid application development with the Claris platform including FileMaker and WordPress.
+He specializes in rapid application development with the Claris platform including FileMaker, Laravel, and WordPress.
 He also knows Apple macOS technology inside and out.

 and